JohnScarrow/cs-115/README.md

-Slugger :snail: :zap:
+Slugger: A Quirky Pygame Adventure
-Welcome to Slugger – a quirky Python game built with Pygame!
-In this game, you control a charming slug making its way through a field of bouncing snail shells.
-Will you help the slug reach the top of the screen without getting squished?
+Welcome to Slugger – an inventive and fun game built with Python and Pygame!
+In this game, you control a slug as it dodges bouncing snail shells on its way to victory.
+Can you help the slug make it to the top without a collision?

+(Replace this placeholder image with your own banner image if you like)

 Table of Contents
 Introduction